 What is Oxidative Therapy?

 We offer several types of oxidative therapies for cancer patients at Kotsanis Institute of Functional Medicine in Grapevine, TX.
 Even deep breathing uses higher than typical concentrations of oxygen to promote tissue cleansing and repair, balance the immune system, and detoxify the body.
 Our team at Kotsanis Institute implements oxidative therapy protocols by Dr. Frank Shallengerger, a leading researcher and provider of medical ozone therapy for immune-related disorders (like cancer).
-You can expect our team, led by board-certified otolaryngologist Dr. Constantine Kotsanis, to have several options in delivering oxidative therapies, such as:
+You can expect our team to have several options in delivering oxidative therapies, such as:

 - Ozone autohemotherapy (mixing your blood with ozone and returning the blood via IV)